ammarhakim/summer-school-cmpp/source/index-2019.rst

 we will study:

-- Near first-principles simulations methods in which the Vlasov-Maxwell equation is solved using the finite-difference-time-domain particle-in-cell method (FDTD PIC).
+- Near first-principles simulations methods in which the Vlasov-Maxwell equation is solved directly.
+We will study two
+  methods: the finite-difference-time-domain particle-in-cell method (FDTD PIC) (Lectures 1 and 2)

 - Solving fluid equations that are obtained from taking moments of the Vlasov-Maxwell equations and making a closure to approximate the moments not evolved by the fluid equations.
 Here we will study the modern approach based on the theory of hyperbolic PDEs and Riemann solvers.
-We will also look at the special requirements of solvers that are required to study fusion problems.
+We will also look at the special requirements of solvers that are required to study fusion problems (Lecture 3).

 - Directly discretizing the Vlasov-Maxwell equations as a PDE in 6D.
 This is an emerging area of active research and has applications to study of turbulence in fusion machines and also exploring fundamental plasma physics in phase-space.
+(Lecture 4)

 Through these topics we will look at the general applied mathematics literature for solvers for ordinary differential equations (ODEs) and